 After the installation is complete, the Activate SageVue application will automatically launch.
 The following steps show the online activation process.
 Select "Activate Offline" for machines that have Internet access restrictions.
+See the SageVue offline activation article for details.
 If internet access is available on the machine, click the Start button.

 The application will guide you through the activation and configuration process.
 Biamp.com account credentials are required to proceed with activation.
 Enter your login information or create a new account.

 Provide a name for the gateway.
 This name also appears in the Biamp.com portal.
 It cannot be changed later without creating a new activation.
 Confirm the spelling is accurate before clicking "Next."

 The activation will confirm the configured gateway name and the Biamp.com account.
 Click "Next" to proceed with the configuration.